ibm-cloud-docs/vpc/file_storage_vpc_about.md

 Customers who manage multiple accounts sometimes find that some of their accounts need to access and work with the same data.
 Administrators with the correct authorizations can share an NFS file system across accounts, so the data that their applications depend on is available across the different systems within the company.
 Customer can also share their {{site.data.keyword.filestorage_vpc_short}} shares with the [IBM watsonx](https://dataplatform.cloud.ibm.com/docs/content/wsj/getting-started/welcome-main.html?context=wx){: external} service.

 Cross-account [service-to-service authorization](/docs/vpc?topic=vpc-file-s2s-auth) is used to establish trust between share owner and accessor accounts.
-After the authorization is set in place, the share owner account can see the IDs of the accounts that can mount the shared file share and the accessor account can see the shared NFS shares in their resources list along with the share's owner information.
+After the authorization is set in place, the share owner account can see the IDs of the accounts that can mount the shared file share.
+The accessor account can see the shared NFS shares in their resources list along with the share's owner information.
 The accessor account can't edit the properties of the origin share.
 Nor can they delete the origin share, but they can mount them in their own VPCs.
 Accessor accounts can use all the data of the share including the snapshots that might be present.

 For more information about sharing and mounting a file share from another {{site.data.keyword.cloud}} account or VPC, see [Sharing and mounting a file share from another account](/docs/vpc?topic=vpc-file-storage-accessor-create&interface=ui).